abeisgoat/slime_os/README.md

 # slime_os

-Slime OS is an app launcher for the PicoVision.
+Slime OS is an app launcher for the PicoVision (and soon other RP2040 and RP2350 devices).
 It was originally designed for the [Slimedeck Zero](https://youtu.be/rnwPmoWMGqk), a mini cyberdeck project.
 However I hope to expand it to other devices and form factors.

 ![Slime OS launcher and i2c Scan app](/screenshot.gif)